 Tomato vines that ramble over the ground are much more likely to suffer damage from slugs, and the fruits are prone to rot wherever they touch the ground.
 Getting the fruit up in the sun enhances ripening, and is especially important where the season is brief.

 Training systems let you fit more plants into your garden.
 That means higher total yields.
 The ideal trellis uses inexpensive, durable materials that store easily, and it's simple and quick to put up and take down.

 Here are four proven designs.
-Shepherd Ogden, NG's contributing editor and author of Step by Step Organic Vegetable Gardening, grows several hundred tomato pants each year in Vermont using three of these designs.
+Shepherd Ogden, NGA's contributing editor and author of Step by Step Organic Vegetable Gardening, grows several hundred tomato pants each year in Vermont using three of these designs.
 The stake and weave system is favored by specialty tomato growers in the Southeast and Southwest.

 Most people find it easier to erect the trellis framework after the plants are in the ground, so you can see where everything ought to go.
 You can, however, do the work anytime after the soil is prepared but before the plants get much more than a foot tall.
 Set up the trellises two to three weeks after panting, right before the mulch goes down.